 The OpenMV intelligent M7 Cam Vision camera works similarly to OpenMV Cam, i.e., detecting colors, tracking faces, etc.

 Features of the OpenMV Cam

 Some features and specifications of the OpenMV Cam Cortex M7 processor include;

 - First, it has a 12-bit DAC mode and 12-bit ADC.

 - Then, it comprises two high-power 850nm IR LEDs and an RGB LED.

 - Thirdly, it has ten I/O pins.
 Of the ten pins, there are PWM and interrupts and three I/O pins for servo control.
-The SPI bus can operate up to 54Mbs hence, allowing easy streaming of image data.
+The SPI bus can operate up to 54Mbs, allowing easy image data streaming.